lochsh/pbt-talk/notes.md

 test, however, only tests for one specific input.
 It's possible that even if it passes, other values could cause problems.
 It also doesn't document the desired behaviour of my code very well.
 It's just an example of how the could should work, rather than a statement defining a more general property.
-The idea of property based testing is for us to give guarantees for how our code behaves, in other words properties that should always hold true.

-It's difficult to do this with example based testing.
+It's inherently difficult or lengthy demonstrate generic properties with example based testing.

-With this in mind, here is a better test:
+With this in mind, here is an improved test:

 ```python
 import random